Mohanavadivel-git/caasworkshop/lesson1.4.md

 registry.access.redhat.com/redhat-openjdk-18/openjdk18-openshift   latest   b4b953ca8f5b   5 weeks ago     498 MB
 ```

 4. Before running this image in CaaS, you can test it by running it locally with a tool like Podman or Docker.
-This example uses Podman.

 The commands below use Podman to run the app container image in detached mode and publish the container's port 8080 to the host's port 8080.
 The command saves the container_id as a variable so you can destroy the container later.
 Then curl is used to test the python web app.
 If successful, the app responds with a 200 OK http code.

-Note that the app is not yet exposed beyond the VM, so you cannot access it in a web browser from your workstation yet.
+> NOTE: The app is not yet exposed beyond the VM, so you cannot access it in a web browser from your workstation yet.

 ```bash
 [vagrant@m1 ~]$ container_id=$(sudo podman run -p 8080:8080 -d springboot-hello-world:0.0.1)